readthedocs/readthedocs.org/docs/downloadable-formats.rst

 Use cases
 ---------

-This functionality is great for anyone who needs documentation when they aren't connected to the internet Users who are about to get on a plane can grab a PDF and have the entire doc set ready for their trip.
+This functionality is great for anyone who needs documentation when they aren't connected to the internet.
+Users who are about to get on a plane can grab a PDF and have the entire doc set ready for their trip.

 The other value is having the entire docset in a single file.